 This large and beautiful church is near the Lions gate, and adjacent to the site of the pools of Bethesda.
 It is one of the few surviving large structures from the Crusaders period.

 This large and beautiful church is near the Lions gate, close to the north side of the temple mount, and adjacent to the site of the pools of Bethesda.
 It is one of the few surviving large structures from the 12th century Crusaders period.
 It was built over the ruins of a 5th century AD Byzantine church.

 The church is dedicated to Anna and Joachim, who according to tradition lived here, and the site where their daughter, Virgin Mary, was born in a cave which is located under the basilica.

 An aerial view is seen below showing the location of the church.
-You can point on the purple points to navigate to the selected site.

 The Church of St. Anna was constructed in the area of the Bethesda water reservoirs, which supplied water to the temple mount.
 The first pool was constructed during the first temple, based on a dam that collected water from the valley and directed it to the temple.
 During the 3rd century BC a second pool was constructed, which later was expanded and turned into a popular healing center.

 Herod the Great constructed a new water system, making the two pools obsolete.
 In 44AD Herod Agrippa constructed a new wall, which blocked the water entirely, and so the pools were converted for other use.
 Until the 5th century the area was converted to a baths center, and a Roman temple was erected.

 When Juvenal was Patriarch of Jerusalem (422-458), a large basilica (45M x 18M) was constructed in the area of the pools.
 It was supported by seven arches, and was built over the dike and pools.
 It was dedicated to “St. Mary of the Probatic”.